blthayer/disquip-bot/README.rst

 The internet is full of audio files that are available to you for no cost.
 For example, `myinstants.com`_ has all sorts of files.
 You can also easily make your own using your PC's microphone.
 Also, `FFmpeg`_ is a *very* powerful tool that you could use to create clips.
+Want nearly 1,000 community-sourced quips from 1998?
+Head on over to `Age of Empires Heaven`_.

 If you love `Age Of Empires`_ here are a few suggestions: